stevenpelley/waitn/README.md

 Note that we may still alias pids and accidentally wait on a process with a reused pid.
 This would cause us to block longer than expected.
 I'm not sure how to resolve this and identify whether we are waiting on the correct process.
 Idea: start all processes, read a timestamp, query `jobs` to see which processes have already exited (don't `waitn` them, just get their exit codes from `wait`).
 Pass the timestamp to `waitn` -- all processes must have started prior to that time.

+### Example usage from Bash (should be similar for other shells)

+#### Block and handle processes one at a time; use starttime to verify process identify

+#### Start jobs with concurrency limit; use individual process starttimes

+#### Forward SIGTERM; doesn't worry about pid reuse.

+## Future
+Take a look at libkqueue as a library to make this portable.
+It doesn't look terribly well supported, but may simply be complete.
+Consider whether Go is the right tool.
+It's convenient and has remarkably easy access to syscalls for a high level language, but may produce large binaries, have quirks with system calls interacting with goroutines/threads, or otherwise not be accepted by the old school gnu/core utils community.
+I suspect Rust, if anything, would be more appropriate, but this is typically the domain of C.